These workers share information through teaching and distribution.

-The median annual wage for education, training, and library occupations was $52,380 in May 2020, which was higher than the median annual wage for all occupations of $41,950.
+The median annual wage for this group was $57,490 in May 2022, which was higher than the median annual wage for all occupations of $46,310.

 |Adult Basic and Secondary Education and ESL Teachers||